 Research Degree Students

-Josie is a full-time PhD student in the School of Science and the Environment at the University of Worcester.
+Rebecca is a part-time PhD student in the School of Science and the Environment at the University of Worcester.